Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Francisco Lindor and the New York Mets will play Luis Garcia and the Washington Nationals at Nationals Park in the second of a four-game series, Saturday at 4:05 PM ET.
+Brandon Nimmo and the New York Mets will meet Lane Thomas and the Washington Nationals on Monday at Nationals Park, at 4:05 PM ET.

-The Nationals are +120 moneyline underdogs for this matchup with the favorite Mets (-145).
-The total is 9.5 runs for this game.
+The Nationals are +125 moneyline underdogs for this matchup with the favorite Mets (-155).
+The over/under for the matchup is set at 9.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.